-Stephan Beaucher led OCEAN2012 for the Pew European Marine program as a policy adviser on the CFP reform in France.
+Stephan Beaucher work as a policy adviser for OCEAN2012 in France.
 From 2006-2008 he coordinated the Ocean Campaign of Greenpeace France.

 Lydia Chaparro is a marine ecologist working as an environmental consultant at Fundació ENT.
 She was head of fisheries at Ecologistas en Acción and outreach coordinator for OCEAN2012 in Spain.

-Serena Maso is an ocean campaigner at Greenpeace Italy.
-She was national policy coordinator for Pew European Marine Program and outreach coordinator for OCEAN 2012 in Italy.
-She is Chair of MedReAct.
+Serena Maso worked as ocean campaigner at Greenpeace Italy.
+Before that she was national policy and outreach coordinator for OCEAN 2012 in Italy.
+She is currently Chair of MedReAct.

 Anastasia Miliou is a hydrobiologist and scientific director at Archipelagos, Institute of Marine Conservation.
 She was the country coordinator for OCEAN2012 in Greece and Cyprus.